noir-lang/noir/.github/pull_request_template.md

 ## Documentation needs

-- [ ] I have submitted PR documentation changes in [the noir book repo](https://github.com/noir-lang/book)
+- [ ] I have documented the changes in this PR or
-- [ ] The PR with the documentation change is ready to merge
+- [ ] I had a quick call with DevRel team explaining the changes needed in the [book](https://github.com/noir-lang/book)

 <!-- If checked, refer the relevant PR -->